Our Services

 Lifestyle strategies—regular exercise, consistent sleep schedule, healthy diet—benefit both conditions but aren't enough on their own when symptoms are moderate to severe.

-If you recognize signs of persistent mental fog or uncontrollable sleepiness, it's important to take action.
-Before your doctor's appointment, you can get a head start by using a free AI-powered symptom checker to evaluate whether your experiences align with Attention Deficit Hyperactivity Disorder (ADHD) or another condition—it only takes a few minutes and can help you better articulate your symptoms to your healthcare provider.
+If you recognize signs of persistent mental fog or uncontrollable sleepiness, don't wait to seek answers.
+You can start by using a free AI symptom checker to quickly evaluate whether your symptoms point toward ADHD, narcolepsy, or another condition—in just three minutes, you'll receive personalized insights to bring to your doctor.
 Beyond that, consider:

 Remember: only a qualified healthcare provider can make a formal diagnosis.
 If you ever experience symptoms that could be life-threatening—such as sudden muscle weakness leading to falls, sleep attacks while driving, or severe mood changes—seek medical attention right away.